 - Myst: Masterpiece Edition was released in May 2000.
 The Mac version was ported by Presto Studios.

-- realMyst: Masterpiece Edition was released on February 5, 2014 by Cyan Worlds.
+- realMyst: Masterpiece Edition was released on February 5, 2014.

 Myst: Masterpiece Edition and realMYST are available to purchase digitally, DRM-free, courtesy of GOG.com since 2009.